 Meet Jennifer Burkert

 Jennifer Burkert has been teaching Art at Rohan Woods since 2004.
 She brings more than 19 years of art education with her and uses it with every lesson to help students discover and capture the dynamic and emerging artist inside.
-Jennifer loves spending time with her three amazing daughters, husband and her two rescue dogs, Nola and Princess.
-In her spare time, Jennifer enjoys trying out a new recipe, attending her daughters’ sporting events and taking long walks in the park.
-She holds a Bachelor of Science in Art Education degree with a minor in Studio Art from Webster University.
+Jennifer loves spending time with her family, her husband Robert and her two dogs, Tucker and Tillie.
+She has two daughters and a step-son in college, and her youngest daughter is in high school.
+In her spare time, Jennifer enjoys trying out a new recipe, exploring the outdoors and traveling.
+She holds a Bachelor of Science in Art Education with a minor in Studio Art from Webster University.